National Wrestling Alliance: NWA Powerrr

-Powerrr is the flagship program of the NWA which currently streams on Tuesday nights on The Roku Channel.
+Powerrr is the flagship program of the NWA which airs on Comet.
 The series debuted on October 8, 2019, originally airing on the NWA's YouTube channel.
 From 2021 to the end of 2022, the show had a first airing on Tuesday at 6:05 pm ET on FITE TV, with the episode debuting on the NWA's YouTube channel later in the same week in Friday at 6:05 pm ET.
+Powerrr streamed on The Roku Channel beginning July 29, 2025.

 A companion series, titled NWA Power Surge (stylized as NWA Powerrr Surge), premiered on April 13, 2021, and features wrestler interviews, unseen matches, and Powerrr recaps.

 Former

 Ten Pounds of Gold

 Ten Pounds of Gold is a documentary series chronicling the journey and career of the current NWA Worlds Heavyweight Champion as well as others in the division.
 Debuting on October 20, 2017, on the NWA's YouTube channel, it was the first series to be produced after the organization's acquisition.